Yield: 8″ bee sting cake // Total Time: 2 hr. 50 min. // Disclaimer: This post includes affiliate links.

 - In a medium sized mixing bowl, add all of the filling ingredients.
 Beat for 2 minutes, then set it in the fridge until you are ready to fill the cake.

 - Slice the cake – you are going to want to do this while it is still slightly warm!
 If the cake has cooled to room temperature, the topping is going to be ridiculously hard to cut through.
-While the cake is still warm (but not too hot, please don't burn yourself!), use a serrated knife to saw back and forth through the cake, cutting it into 8 equal slices.
-Then, slice each piece in half horizontally so that there is a top and bottom half of each slice.
+While the cake is still warm (but not too hot, please don't burn yourself!), use a serrated knife to slice the cake in half horizontally.
+Then, saw back and forth through the cake, cutting it into 8 equal slices.

 - Distribute the filling amongst each slice, using a piping back or just a knife.
 Serve and enjoy!